researchops/research-skills/README.md

 >Bring a pen & pencil, and your favorite colored markers if you like.
 Your organizer will provide scratch paper for the activities, and printed worksheets for the more structured exercises.

 #### Post-workshop feedback email:

->Thank you so much for joining us at the #researcherskills workshop.
+(We'll recommend bcc'ing everyone for the final outreach.)

+>Dear workshoppers,
 >
->TODO: can send direct feedback to facilitator, link to workshop feedback form for community, list ways participants can join in further & how they can follow progress of the projet / get aggregate data

----
+>Thank you so much for joining us at the #researcherskills workshop yesterday.
+>
+>First off, I hope you had a great time and were able to connect with new people, it's how we'll keep our community and our practice growing.
+If you have any direct feedback on what else we can do, or workshop facilitation, please feel free to send that directly to me.
+And please take a couple moments to send your feedback to the team that created this workshop: https://forms.gle/39j4RQPfj1BKQGhm9
+>
+>The ResearchOps Community will aggregate, clean up, and publish open-sourced data from all the workshops around the world.
+If you'd like to get involved there, check out https://researchops.community.
+You can also find all of the materials from the workshop as open-source resources on github: https://github.com/researchops/researcherskills-workshop#livelinks.
+It's also where you'll see data published as it's ready.
+>
+>Ultimately, our work will also inform a larger effort to produce a skills framework for researchers that helps us learn and grow.
+Thank you for your time and involvement in making it happen.
+>
+>(signoff, name, etc.)

 ---

 All of these materials are offered freely under the [Creative Commons Attribution-ShareAlike 4.0 International license](https://creativecommons.org/licenses/by-sa/4.0/legalcode).